 Crown Lengthening

 Crown Lengthening is the most common procedure performed with dental lasers.
-All laser wavelengths can be used to precisely incise gingiva for restorative, cosmetic, and periodontal indications.
+All laser wavelengths can precisely incise gingiva for restorative, cosmetic, and periodontal indications.

-The visible portion of the tooth, the part that extends beyond the gums, is called the clinical crown.
-In some cases, excess gum tissue covers up some of the clinical crown.
+The visible portion of the tooth, which extends beyond the gums, is called the clinical crown.
+Excess gum tissue sometimes covers up some of the clinical crowns.

 While this is not always problematic, it can cause aesthetic and oral health-related issues in some cases.
 To address this problem, a procedure known as gingivectomy or crown lengthening can be performed.

-It involves removing excess gum tissue to reveal more of the tooth structure underneath.
+It involves removing excess gum tissue to reveal more of the tooth structure.

-There are several reasons why you might have a crown placed over your tooth.
+You might have a crown placed over your tooth for several reasons.
 Sometimes, it is purely for aesthetic reasons, allowing you to cover a tooth that is misshapen or chipped.
 In other instances, crowns play an important structural role, preserving an unhealthy or unstable tooth.

 For crowns to be effective, they must fit snugly over the underlying tooth.
 Sometimes, this requires a process known as crown lengthening.
 In this procedure, your doctor will recontour the gum tissue and sometimes bone, exposing more of the tooth’s surface for the crown.